The Crown of the Kings: Season 3

-The third season shows the life of Saint Jadwiga of Poland and shows events from years 1376–1399.
+The third season depicts the life of Saint Jadwiga of Poland and covers 1376–1399.
 The action begins at the turn of 1376 and 1377 during the reign of Louis I of Hungary.
 The last years of his reign are shown, as well as the last moments of regency of his mother Queen Elizabeth in the Kingdom of Poland.
 The season explores the life and reign of Queen Jadwiga of Anjou, crowned King of Poland in 1384.
 One of the main threads is her relationship with Prince William Courteous of Austria and marriage with the Lithuanian Grand Duke Jogaiła.
 Season ends with death of Queen Jadwiga, three weeks after childbirth.
 In the final episode her and her baby daughter's funeral is shown.